loafey/master-thesis/Thesis/5.0. Usage/main.typ

 // #figure(
 //   caption: [
 //     Benchmark comparing the average time needed to calculate the
-//     fibbonaci numbers 30 to 40 in the two different
+//     fibonacci numbers 30 to 40 in the two different
 //     implementions.
 Each number was ran and timed 100 times.
 //     Time is measured in milliseconds.
 //     The C version was compiled using GCC using O0 and O3.